Modern slavery statement

 Our supply chain

-We conduct risk assessments on our suppliers to determine their risk category, and consequently, the appropriate level of due diligence and continuous monitoring to be applied.
-Our risk-based supplier assessment model uses open-source indices provided by credible organisations such as UNICEF, International Labour Organisation and Transparency International to differentiate risk by country.
-The model covers human freedom, prevalence of child labour, bribery and corruption, and health and safety.
-During 2023, we added a commodity based factor to further differentiate risk within country, dependent on the product or service provided.
+We conduct risk assessments on our suppliers to determine their risk category, and consequently, the appropriate level of due diligence to be applied.
+Our risk-based supplier assessment model uses open-source indices provided by credible organisations such as UNICEF, International Labour Organization (ILO) and Transparency International to differentiate risk by country.
+The model covers human freedom, prevalence of child labour, bribery and corruption, health and safety and the commodity provided.

 Our supplier selection and approval procedures consider several risk areas, including modern slavery, and human rights issues more generally.
 Information is initially gathered through the completion of a self-assessment questionnaire.
 Among other things, this questionnaire requires the supplier to confirm whether they are familiar with our Supplier Code of Conduct and have relevant policies of their own in place, and includes questions about their workforce, and how they ensure certain standards are met in relation to their workers.
 Additionally, we ask our key suppliers to provide more detailed information, to understand more specifically the measures these suppliers have implemented to prevent modern slavery.
 Where appropriate, the selection process may involve a site visit.